A qualitative pressure-rake post-processing tool

 Updated CFD

-With this success, I once again went back to the randomly generated pressure field tool for further verification that the final diagram remains accurate, and show appropriate strengths, radii, and total number of rotational and linear shift regions.
+With this success, I once again went back to the randomly generated pressure field tool for further verification that the final diagram remains accurate/appropriate, which it did.

 Morph vectors